-Cralle was sent to Washington D.C. where he attended Wayland Seminary, a branch of the National Theological Institute, one of a number of schools founded by the American Baptist Home Mission Society immediately after the Civil War to help educate newly freed African Americans.
+Cralle was sent to Washington D.C., where he attended Wayland Seminary, a branch of the National Theological Institute, one of several schools founded by the American Baptist Home Mission Society immediately after the Civil War to help educate newly freed African Americans.

 Cralle responded to that problem by creating a mechanical device now known as the ice cream scoop.
 He applied for and received a patent on February 2, 1897.
 The thirty-year-old was granted U.S. Patent #576395.

-Cralle’s invention, originally called an Ice Cream Mold and Disher, was designed to be able to keep ice cream and other foods from sticking.
+Cralle’s invention was initially called an Ice Cream Mold and Disher.
+It was designed to keep ice cream and other foods from sticking.
 It was easy to operate with one hand.
-Since the Mold and Disher was strong and durable, effective, and inexpensive, it could be constructed in almost any desired shape, such as cone or a mound, with no delicate parts that could break or malfunction.
+The Ice Cream Mold and Disher was strong, durable, effective, and inexpensive.
+It could be constructed in almost any desired shape, such as a cone or a mound, with no delicate parts that could break or malfunction.

-He did not become famous for his inventing of his ice cream scoop.
+Cralle did not become famous for the invention of his ice cream scoop.
 It spread widely so quickly that people soon forgot or never knew Cralle as the inventor.
 Thus, he never profited from his invention.

-Married and with three children, Cralle experienced a number of personal tragedies.
-His wife and one of his daughters died in 1918 of a communicable disease.
+Married and with three children, Cralle experienced several personal tragedies.
+His wife and one of his daughters died in 1918 of an infectious disease.
 In 1920, he lost his only son to another disease.
 With their deaths, Cralle’s only surviving immediate family member was daughter Anna Cralle, born in 1910.
 Later in 1920, Cralle himself was killed in an automobile accident in Pittsburgh, Pennsylvania.